-Helical Pile Helical Pier Services For Monmouth County NJ
+Helical Pile Helical Pier For House Raising And Structural Foundation In Monmouth County NJ

 The Helical Pile or helical pier is very similar to a screw and a piece of wood; just as a screw pulls itself into wood using the shape of its threads, it pulls itself into the earth as it is turned.
 The ‘screwdriver’, in this case, is a very strong hydraulic driver attached to a piece of equipment.
-And just as a screw gets harder to turn as it gets deeper into the wood, a Helical Pile gets stronger and tighter as it gets deeper into harder and tighter soil.
+And just as a screw gets harder to turn as it gets deeper into the wood, a Helical Pile strengthens and tightens the structural foundation as it gets deeper into harder and tighter soil.

 The Most Common Helical Pile Questions And Answers We Get From Clients

-Helical Pile installation requires hydraulic equipment, attached to an excavator or skid steer, to rotate a pile into the ground.
+A: Helical Pile installation requires hydraulic equipment attached to an excavator or skid steer to rotate a pile into the ground.
 It is very much like driving a giant screw.
 The rotation process carries on until a required depth and torque (i.e., rotational resistance) are achieved, confirming the pile can support the necessary load.
 Extensions are an option when reaching even greater depths is needed.

 Soil is displaced, but not removed or excavated.
 Installation torque is monitored in real time to verify capacity and minimal site disturbance.

-2. Foundation repair or setting up underpinning for settling and/or sinking structures
+2. Structural Foundation repair or setting up underpinning for settling and/or sinking structures

 3. Tension applications, such as tiebacks for a retaining wall, or maybe telephone poles

-4. New construction foundations (i.e., for homes, decks, buildings, towers, wind turbines, bridges)
+4. New construction structural foundations (i.e., for homes, decks, buildings, towers, wind turbines, bridges)

 1. A faster installation, often minutes per pile